paulllllo/O2Legal/README.md

-# LightBulb - The console
+# O2legal - The console
-The console is the first entry point into the lightbulb application.
+The console is the first entry point into the O2legal application.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Post or Comment)